aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

 At this point the microcontroller will reset and your code will be running on it!
 To verify that the process was performed correctly, start your serial monitoring program (*PuTTY* or *screen*).
 Reset the microcontroller via the button right to the Micro USB connector, and view the output.
 A properly configured microcontroller will have an *I (nnn) WIFI: SYSTEM_EVENT_STA_CONNECTED* message indicating it connected to the WiFi network, and then *\[ShadowTask\]* operations with *SUCCESS*, indicating that it is communicating with AWS IoT.

-If you need to correct any errors in the firwmare, ensure to exit your *screen* session (`Ctrl-a`+`Ctrl-\`) alt close the console window in PuTTY before re-flashing it since the serial port can only be used by one process at the time.
+If you need to correct any errors in the firwmare, ensure to exit your *screen* session (`Ctrl-a`+`Ctrl-\`) or close the console window in PuTTY before re-flashing it since the serial port can only be used by one process at the time.